lorossi/development-hell/README.md

 # Development hell

-*Abandon hope all ye who enter here.*, Dante interviewed about this repository.
+*Abandon hope all ye who enter here.* - Dante interviewed about this repository.

 In Hollywood, there's a thing called [Development hell](https://en.wikipedia.org/wiki/Development_hell).
 It's when a movie gets stashed for a while (eventually forever) even after people worked on it.